Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Within an activity handler all user controls are direct-mapped to the keyboard.
 [Designing an activity-handler](#designing-an-activity-handler)

-EngageIDE is an IDE (included in the EngageUI toolkit)
+The EngageUI toolkit includes an IDE
-that has been specially designed for producing EngageUI apps.
+specially designed for producing EngageUI apps.
-It makes their design process very simple.
+It simplifies the production of EngageUI apps.

 ### EngageUI apps have self-documenting interfaces
 An EngageUI app's user interface is automatically documented at 2 levels: